SAMPLINGEVENT

 Исследователи должны соблюдать следующие права:

-Публикующей организацией и владельцем прав на данную работу является Taiwan Endemic Species Research Institute.
+Публикующей организацией и владельцем прав на данную работу является Taiwan Biodiversity Research Institute.
 This work is licensed under a Creative Commons Attribution (CC-BY) 4.0 License.

 Регистрация в GBIF

 Этот ресурс был зарегистрирован в GBIF, ему был присвоен следующий UUID: 3f9cd7e5-6d7b-40a8-8062-a18d2f2ca599.
-Taiwan Endemic Species Research Institute отвечает за публикацию этого ресурса, и зарегистрирован в GBIF как издатель данных при оподдержке Taiwan Biodiversity Information Facility.
+Taiwan Biodiversity Research Institute отвечает за публикацию этого ресурса, и зарегистрирован в GBIF как издатель данных при оподдержке Taiwan Biodiversity Information Facility.

 Ключевые слова